suculent/thinx-aes-lib/README.md

 > Please, do not use this library in your new project.
 It's designed for legacy devices with minimal memory footprint (or not enough memory to perform a HTTPS network connection).
 If you're in need of up-to date encryption system, refer to [Arduino Cryptography Library](https://rweather.github.io/arduinolibs/crypto.html) which supports CBC as well.

 An ESP32/ESP8266 library for Arduino IDE to wrap AES encryption with Base64 support.
 This project is originally based on [AESLib by kakopappa](https://github.com/kakopappa/arduino-esp8266-aes-lib).
-This fork actually works, will be maintained at least for a while, and provides optimised methods that do not require using Arduino's flawed String objects (even though those are still in examples).
+This fork actually works, will be maintained at least for a while, and provides optimised methods that do not require using Arduino's flawed String objects (unless you'll have to use Base64).

 AESLib provides convenience methods for encrypting data to byte arrays and Strings, with optional additional base64 encoding to return strings instead of bare data.